Friday, December 22, 2017

 -Continues below-

 False accusations do happen.
 If they didn't, there wouldn't be guidelines about them in the Bible.
-In Bible times, if someone accused someone falsely, they were liable to the same penalty that would have been inflicted on the innocent party.
-(Deuteronomy 19:18) Many cases required two eye-witnesses.
+In Bible times, if someone accused someone falsely, the accuser became liable to the same penalty that would have been inflicted on the innocent party.
+(Deuteronomy 19:18) However, many cases required that accusations be backed up by two eye-witnesses.
 (Numbers 35:30)

 You can see where this is going.
 “Innocent until proven guilty” has long been a fundamental principle under the law, because most legal systems are consciously or unconsciously based on Bible principles.
 When we are unjustly accused we want that principle to be followed in our case.

 Unfortunately, when we hear that someone else had an accusation made against them but no disciplinary action was taken, we tend to believe the case was mishandled.
-Especially if the accused turns out later to be guilty.
+'Where there's smoke there's fire' has become a truism for exactly that reason.
+Especially if the accused later turns out to be guilty.
 Especially if there were children involved.

-It’s called “20-20 hindsight,” being a "Facebook expert" or a “Monday-morning-quarterback,” named for water-cooler discussions on Monday about the previous day’s football games.
+It’s called “20-20 hindsight,” or being a "Facebook expert", or a “Monday-morning-quarterback,” named for water-cooler discussions on Monday about the previous day’s football games.

 In a case in California involving a former Jehovah’s Witness, a man is suing to obtain Jehovah’s Witnesses confidential records – not just those pertaining to his case, but ALL confidential records of ALL accusations.

 If you think that’s a good idea, you need to re-read the example at the top of this column.
-If you were falsely accused, and an elder in a Jehovah’s Witness congregation heard the accusation, do you want your name and that accusation to become public knowledge?
-If you are a Catholic and the false accusation was made to your priest, how would you feel about your priest being forced to tell the authorities about the accusation?
+If you were falsely accused, and ministers in your church or elders in your congregation heard the accusation, took notes, and then determined the accusation was false... do you want your name and the notes with that false accusation to become public knowledge?
+If you are a Catholic and the false accusation was made to your priest, how would you feel about your priest being forced to tell the authorities about the false accusation?

 Please leave a polite comment.
 Comments are moderated, so if you have your own agenda, don’t waste your time.